 There are many bars on the island.
 One day I will have made it to all of them.
 For now, here's a bit more information for you.
 You’ll notice a lot of places are located on Front Street.
 This is where the cruise ships dock, so of course the area is loaded with many bars and restaurants.
 Pickled Onion is good for dancing at night.
 It comes with a balcony outside.
 Flanagan's can be fun and has really good food.
 Docksider's can be low-key fun.

 Places to Drink

-My #1 Favorite - Bermuda Bistro aka The Beach.
+Bermuda Bistro aka The Beach - My #1 Favorite.
 If you're into hip hop, good food, and hanging with the locals this will be a good spot for you.
-They often have a DJ and the volume goes up quite a bit around 10 pm.
-Most of the bars on island are pretty small but, The Beach does have additional outdoor seating on both the sidewalk and a patio area!
+They often have a DJ at night.
+You should expect the volume to go up around 10 pm.
 103 Front Street

 Bulli Social - One word comes to mind when I think of Bulli Social, quaint!
-It's an outdoor bar featuring those cute string lights and those old giant wood tables that used to be used for big wire.
+It's an outdoor bar with cute string lights and giant wood tables from big wire.
 Bartenders are amazing and the prices are just right!
-Great Vibes!
 7 Queen Street

-The Mariner's Club - This establishment actually used to be a members only location but in recent years they have opened it up to the public.
+The Mariner's Club - This establishment used to be a member only location but, in recent years they have opened it up to the public.
 One thing they have that most places on island do not have is a pool table!
-Drinks are generally cheaper here.
-Please remember to show respect to the members.
+Drinks are generally cheaper.
 22 Richmond Rd

 Port O' Call - Since this place is a hot spot for after work drinks, you will find the place crowded at 5:01 pm with everyone in suits.
 Great drink options here!
 87 Front Street